 A lightweight vacuum cleaner

 Early this year we purchased a cordless stick vacuum cleaner, a Hoover model.
 In so many ways it has been fantastic and allows me to easily to a spot of vacuuming when I want to.
 The only negative with mine is the volume.
 I guess like a lot of things in life, you get what you pay for.
-If I was to be purchasing one at this point I would choose a model like this Tineco one* which specifically states it is quiet.
+If I was to be purchasing one at this point I would choose a model which specifically states it is quiet.

 Robot Vacuum